Happy Happy Nester

 But this pancake is more like a sweet souffle!

-When you make these pancakes, you whip the egg whites like a souffle.
+When you make these lofty pancakes, you whip the egg whites like a souffle.
 This gives them their height, custardy, and jiggly characteristics!
 If you have had a Dutch Baby pancake and love the egg base, this is similar to them but on steroids.

 Photo: My Photography

-History of the Fluffy Japanese Pancake
+History of the Japanese Fluffy Pancakes Recipe

-We actually have a place here in San Francisco, Gram Cafe, and they serve these famous pancakes.
+We have a place here in San Francisco, Gram Cafe, and they serve these famous pancakes.
 So, once we are free to roam around and visit places, my husband and I will venture into the city for a little treat.

 Photo: My Photography

-How do you make these special pancakes?
+How do you make these delicious pancakes?

+I’m sincere here.
 Let me start that if you are up for a bit of a baking challenge, this recipe is for you!
 If you are new to baking, then you might struggle a bit.
-I’m sincere here.

 I feel these pancakes are super special and worth the bit of extra effort.